 For company-wide communications, the recommended frequency is once a week, though once a month could also yield somewhat similar information.
 Quality communications that are frequent demands time and resource.
 But keep in mind that not all piece of communication requires to be overly produced.
 Employee engagement surveys can go a long way in this regard.
 Sometimes, just a well-written email from the CEO to the entire company now and then could produce a very positive impact on employee engagement.

-You would be amazed to know that the new Harvard Business Review reveals that on average, employers who had invested in health and wellness initiatives for their employees measured a 3-to-1 return as money saved… You are actually saving money in the long run by not have to spend thousands of dollars on healthcare costs.
-You are also effectively reducing productivity-loss happening because of constant absenteeism.
+In other words, you are actually saving money in the long run by not have to spend thousands of dollars on healthcare costs.
+You are also effectively reducing productivity-loss because of absenteeism.

 Like a cherry on the top, group fitness challenges and marathons conducted promotes teamwork and encourages congeniality which would ultimately benefit the organization to form a stronger core team.

 Talented people have become your most precious commodity these days.
 Having an employee engagement strategy in place is crucial.
 How would your employee be emotionally connected if he or she doesn’t feel like you care enough about their individual development?
 Employees are driven with a voracious desire for growth.
 They need to constantly feel like they are top of their game.
 If they feel like it is a dead end job with no promising growth ahead they are going to look outside for better opportunities.